Difference Makers in Our Communities

 Our Make a Difference Program

 At Tighe & Bond, giving back to the community is more than just a year’s end event.
-We even have a program dedicated to giving back: our Make a Difference Program is our approach to employee community service recognition by encouraging employees to volunteer their time and talents for the benefit of local communities.
+We even have a program dedicated to giving back: Our Make a Difference Program is our approach to employee community service recognition by encouraging employees to volunteer their time and talents for the benefit of local communities.

-As part of program, Tighe & Bond will make a donation to the organization of choice when an employee logs at least 100 hours of community service over the course of a year.
+As part of the program, Tighe & Bond will make a donation to the organization of choice when an employee logs at least 100 hours of community service over the course of a year.
 Since launching the program in 2017, Tighe & Bond employees have volunteered more than 15,000 hours of their time to over 100 organizations.